byzheng/PubConnector/README.md

 # PubConnector

 **PubConnector** is a Chrome extension designed to streamline research by linking publications from multiple platforms.
-With PubConnector, you can manage publications in [Zotero](https://www.zotero.org) and [TiddlyWiki](https://tiddlywiki.com) directly from your web browser.
+With PubConnector, you can view publications in [Zotero](https://www.zotero.org) and [TiddlyWiki](https://tiddlywiki.com) directly from your web browser.

-## Features:
-- Access your [Zotero](https://www.zotero.org) items and open associated PDF files.
-- Navigate to specific [TiddlyWiki](https://tiddlywiki.com) tiddlers for organized research notes.
-- Link to scholarly resources, including [Scopus](https://www.scopus.com), [Google Scholar](https://scholar.google.com), publishers, and more.

 ## Motivation